-There are three national speed limits which include 30mph on roads with street lighting, national speed limit of 60mph on single carriageway roads and national speed limit of 70mph on dual carriageways and motorways.
+There are three national speed limits; 30mph on roads with street lighting, national speed limit of 60mph on single carriageway roads and national speed limit of 70mph on dual carriageways and motorways.
 These national limits are not appropriate for all roads.

 The speed limit regime enables traffic authorities, like Cambridgeshire, to set local speed limits in situations where local needs and conditions suggest a speed limit which is different from the standard national speed limit.
 Buffer zones are becoming ever popular around Cambridgeshire and generally offer a short section of 40mph approaching a village or town’s 30mph limit.
 This can help to ensure that a driver is travelling more slowly on the approach to the lower limit.

-Changing the speed limit and introducing nothing but a change in sign is highly unlikely to ensure compliance by the general driver unless the road and highway environment is amended.
-Speed limits should be ‘self-explaining’ or ‘self-enforcing’.
-If all speed limit signage were taken away, the driver should instinctively know what the speed limit is from the environment: a driver will choose different speeds for a rural road through open countryside and a built up road through a town centre (self-explaining).
-Alternatively, the road environment should be such that higher speeds are difficult to achieve because of the nature of the road, e.g. traffic calming is present (self-enforcing).
+Changing the speed limit and introducing nothing but a change in sign is very unlikely to ensure driver compliance on its own.
+If all speed limit signage were taken away, the driver should instinctively know what the speed limit is from the environment: a driver will choose different speeds for a rural road through open countryside and a built up road through a town centre.

 | || |